DragonWrangler1/DragonWrangler1.github.io/content/posts/voxelforge-weekly-release-24w36c.md

 ## Changes
  - Added A new Cavegen api

-(Editor's Note: Bug reports for this aren't officially supported unless it is breaking.
+(Editor's Note: This is quite laggy.
+It will greatly improve come Minetest 5.9.0 full support, however minimum MT version is 5.7.0.
+Min version will be 5.9.0 once 5.11.0 is released.
+Bug reports for this aren't officially supported unless it is breaking.
 If users want they can submit feature requests and/or PRs for improvement.)

 ## Bugs Fixed.
  - [VLF-146](https://github.com/VoxelForge/VoxelForge/issues/146) Fixed Strange cactus damage calculation